EltonQuekMK/SanctionedListsApp/README.md

 ## Scraping Functionality

-The scraping logic is implemented in `src/utils/scraper.js`, which uses `Axios` for making HTTP requests and `Cheerio` for parsing the HTML content to extract company information.
+The scraping logic is implemented in `src/utils/scraper.js`, which uses `Axios` for making HTTP requests and various parsers for handling different content types (JSON, HTML, XML, PDF).

 ## License